Vladislav I of Wallachia

-Vladislav I of the Basarab dynasty, also known as Vlaicu or Vlaicu-Vodă, was the Voivode of Wallachia between 1364 and 1377.
+Vladislav I of Wallachia of the Basarab dynasty, also known as Vlaicu or Vlaicu-Vodă, was the Voivode of Wallachia between 1364 and 1377.
 He was the son of Nicholas Alexander of Wallachia and Clara Dobokai.

 In February 1369, Vladislav I subdued Vidin and recognised Louis I of Hungary as his overlord, in return for Severin, Amlaș, Făgăraș and 120,000 ducats.
-In 1373, Louis I took Severin again, but Vladislav I recovered it, in 1376–1377.
+In 1375, Louis I took Severin again, but Vladislav I recovered it, in 1376–1377.

 Family

 Vladislav I was the son of Nicholas Alexander of Wallachia and Clara Dobokai.
 It has been suggested that his son was Vlad I of Wallachia.